lancetarn/limpet/dev_process/initial_frontend.md

 ## Mapping

-Mapping feels so easy these days
+Mapping feels so easy these days.
+Leaflet-draw is awesome for drawing coordinates

 ## Quick 'n' dirty: jQuery